-Other incidents include those relating to terrorism, major incidents, urban search and rescue, high volue pumping and water rescue.
-We will undertake a gap analysis of our water rescue capability against the NFCC Recue Boat Code for the FRS (SSC43)
+Other incidents include those relating to terrorism, major incidents, urban search and rescue and water including high volume pumping.

 We will continue to support the Government's national resilience programme and working together with multi-agency partners within the Cleveland Local Resilience Forum, we will ensure a co-ordinated planning and response to any national, regional or local emergency.